-In the next row of plots, the electron and ion flux is compared to the single and Bi-Maxwellian fits used by NASCAP-2k [28] and shown in Tab.
-I. Fig. 2c shows the flux predicted by the three default options for electron flux at GEO alongside two traces from the empirical model - the upper one is chosen as a harsh charging condition ($K_P = 8$, LT = 6) and the lower one as a mild condition ($K_P = 2-$, LT = 18).
-The empirical model predicts significantly higher flux at low energies (which may be due to photoelectrons), similar flux at medium energies depending on the K_P and LT, and lower flux at higher energies above 10 keV than the Maxwellian fits.
+In the next row of plots, the electron and ion flux is compared to the single and Bi-Maxwellian fits used by NASCAP-2k [28] and shown in Table 1.
+Figure 2c shows the flux predicted by the three default options for electron flux at GEO alongside two traces from the empirical model-the upper one is chosen as a harsh charging condition ($K_P = 8$, LT = 6) and the lower one as a mild condition ($K_P = 2-$, LT = 18).
+The empirical model predicts significantly higher flux at low energies (which may be due to photoelectrons), similar flux at medium energies above 10 keV than the Maxwellian fits.

 For aluminum assuming isotropic electron flux, any flux between 120 eV and 6 keV produces more than one secondary electron and contributes to positive charging rather than negative charging.
-This "positive zone" is greyed out in the plot and sees more flux relative to the high energy zone above 6 keV in the empirical model than the maxwellian models, which has implications for the net yields.
+This "positive zone" is grayed out in the plot and sees more flux relative to the high-energy zone above 6 keV in the empirical model than the Maxwellian models, which has implications for the net yields.

-The empirical ion flux is compared to the same Maxwellian fits shown in Tab.
-I in Fig. 2d .
-The empirical trace with the large low energy spike corresponds to $K_P = 8$, LT = 13 and the other to $K_P = 2$ -, LT = 2.
+The empirical ion flux is compared to the same Maxwellian fits shown in Table 1 and Fig. 2d.
+The empirical trace solid black line with the large low-energy spike corresponds to $K_P = 8$, LT = 13 and the other to $K_P = 2-$, LT = 2.
 The empirical model predicts more flux everywhere than the Maxwellian models, especially at low energies.
 Additionally, the calm fluxes are much more flat in the empirical model.
 In the storm condition at local noon, there are two very distinct populations predicted by the empirical model, one with energy near 50 eV, and the other is much more spread out with an energy range of 1-20 keV.